Trinity Church of Cornish, New Hampshire

 The town of Cornish would also come to make a good name for itself.
 In the late 1800s, Cornish became a popular summer retreat for writers and artists, most notably the prolific sculptor Augustus Saint-Gaudens, whose estate is close to Trinity and maintained by the National Parks Service as a National Historic Site.

 Due to these historical connections, Trinity Church stands today as a symbol of the history of Cornish and the outsized role the tiny town played in national affairs by producing some exceptionally prominent figures of the early Republic.

 Trinity Church is an exceptionally simple yet very elegant example of a New England village church.
 Its location at the back of a wide clearing, surrounded by tall pine trees, gives it a sense of place and purpose.

 Built from 1803-1808 and designed by the carpenter and builder Philip Tabor, the building is constructed of clapboard wood and fronted by a high belfry tower.
 The roof of the central area is a simple king post truss, reminiscent of the type found topping many of the famous covered bridges in New Hampshire and Vermont.
 The ceiling has been lowered from its original height.

 In all, Trinity is a remarkable testament to the integrity and craftsmanship of its builders and a representative sample of the high quality of work produced by local builders all over New England in the early 19th century.

 NRHP Listing and Today

 The church was listed on the National Register of Historic Places in 1978.
-At the time, it was vacant according to the official nomination report.
-A few years later, Trinity was painstakingly restored by Peter Burling, who like the Chase family spent time in politics, representing Cornish in the New Hampshire State House of Representatives and Senate and also serving as a member of the Democratic National Committee.
+According to the official nomination report, it was vacant at the time.
+A few years later, Trinity was painstakingly restored by Peter Burling, who, like the Chase family, spent time in politics, representing Cornish in the New Hampshire State House of Representatives and Senate and serving as a member of the Democratic National Committee.